alcibiadesc/GoFire/README.md

 Tell me via [linkedin](https://es.linkedin.com/in/alcibiadesc)

 ### Developer
-I want to install it, develop it and contribute to the new software increments.
+I want to install it, develop it or contribute to the new software increments.

 <details><summary><b>Show instructions</b></summary>
 1. Clone the repo: